joellebarbara/Project-Exploring-Airbnb-Market-Trends/README.md

 datacamp

-* the file named workspace.zip contains all of the files above.
+* the file named workspace.zip contains all of the files above, excluding README.md